couchbase/cbft/DESIGN.md

 node weighting (not yet supported by ns-server), but these don't have any difficult design issues.

-A future issue would be if ns-server wants to dynamically change these extra parameters (e.g., admin allocates more RAM or CPU to a node and suddenly the machine is more powerful, or the rack/zone for the node is changed).
+NOTE: a future issue would be if ns-server wants to dynamically change these extra parameters (e.g., admin allocates more RAM or CPU to a node and suddenly the machine is more powerful, or the rack/zone for the node is changed).
 Right now, the design does not support this case, but in the fturue, it'd be fruitful to examine whether a restart of the cbft process with the modified parameters should suffice, although with possible rebalance-like implications.
 For now, the user should rebalance the node out and back in with changed parameters.

 ## cbft Node Registers Into The Cfg